How to Answer Product Improvement Questions in PM Interviews

 Top pain point: Multi-stop trip planning is cumbersome.

 Metrics: Multi-destination trip sessions (primary), average stops per trip, satisfaction rating.
-Guardrail: core navigation accuracy.
+Guardrail: core navigation accuracy does not degrade.

-- Picking a trivial problem: Choose something that meaningfully affects the user experience.
+- Picking a trivial problem: Choose something that meaningfully affects the user experience and business metrics.

 Practice Questions